maronnax/puppet_loader/README.md

 3. Follow-up with Bird.
 Make sure that he is aware and has all new and latest versions of the animations because he is reposible for the "inputs" directory and the animation loadouts.

+## Emergency modification for Animations

+    If in the heat of battle a servo playback isn't matching the audio precisely, you can adjust this on import as an emergency measure as you wait for the real fixes from the animation department.

+    Look in the Makefile for the line `outputs/programs/PROGRAM`.
+For example,

+    ```
+    outputs/programs/aloha: inputs/aloha/aloha.mp3
+    $(PYTHON) ./bin/compile-animation inputs/aloha/aloha.json \
+        inputs/aloha/aloha.mp3 \
+        outputs/programs/aloha \
+        --force --frame-rate 24
+    ```

+    Add a line to this like so
+    ```
+    outputs/programs/aloha: inputs/aloha/aloha.mp3
+    $(PYTHON) ./bin/compile-animation inputs/aloha/aloha.json \
+        inputs/aloha/aloha.mp3 \
+        outputs/programs/aloha \
+        --force --frame-rate 24 \
+        --insert-frames 3
+    ```

+    This will cause the animation to begin 3 frames late (at 24fps).
+By continually adjusting this value while repeatedly running `make aloha-demo`, you can quickly test/visualize the result of tiny tweaks to startup sync to be performed as needed.